joenilson/asgard-is/README.md

 	createdb -U yourdbuser -W psamment

-and in the dbscript folder yo will found the psamment.dmp file
+and in the dbscripts folder yo will found the psamment.dmp file

+        $ cd dbscripts
-	psql -U yourdbuser -W psamment < psamment.dmp
+	psql -U yourdbuser -W psamment < psamment_structure.sql

 It will fill the database with the schemas and tables and initial data.